 Health Benefits of Spinach

 Lutein and zeaxanthin may therefore protect the eye from light-induced oxidative damage, which is thought to play a role in the development of age-related macular degeneration.
 Lutein and zeaxanthin act as antioxidants and can neutralize free radicals, further reducing oxidative damage to the eye.
 The dietary intake of lutein and zeaxanthin has been shown to be positively associated with the level of these carotenoids in the retina.
-The higher the levels of these carotenoids in the retina the lower the incidence of age-related macular degeneration.
+The higher the levels of these carotenoids in the retina the lower the incidence of age-related macular degeneration2.

 Did you Know?

 Spinach was the favorite vegetable of Catherine de Medici of Florence, Italy in the 16th century.
 When she left Florence to marry the king of France in 1533, she brought with her a group of her own cooks, so that they could prepare spinach the way she liked.
 Since then, dishes prepared with spinach are called “a la Florentine”.

 - Toss steamed spinach with fresh lemon juice, olive oil and pressed garlic.
 Sprinkle with some Parmesan cheese.